rosesarer/WHSTechNotes/journal.md

 one way that technolgy can help society more is by making more add blockers that help companies and even people who can find things interesting many features like even firer wallas can make even security more better for peoiple in society.

+# january 29,2026

+Yes ive tooken the act and no i didnt achieve what i was aiming for but for next time ill make sure to improve my skills in listening insteaad of wondering off.